maneatsbible/maneatsbible.github.io/memoirs.md

 entries_layout: grid
 image:
   thumbnail: /images/memoirs.png
+excerpt: "I've spent time living as a homeless man, walking and talking to people about Jesus Christ.
+These are some of my memoirs."
 ---

-*I've spent time living as a homeless man, walking and talking to people about Jesus Christ.
-These are some of my memoirs.*
+*{{ page.excerpt }}*